Skip to Main Content

 Celebrate Open Access Week with AUS!

-When commercial interests are prioritized over those of the communities that research seeks to serve, many concerning issues arise.
-Open Access Week provides an opportunity for individuals to discuss questions that are most relevant in their local context.
-These might include: What is lost when a shrinking number of corporations control knowledge production rather than researchers themselves?
-What is the cost of business models that entrench extreme levels of profit?
-When does the collection and use of personal data begin to undermine academic freedom?
-Can commercialization ever work in support of the public interest?
-What options for using community-controlled infrastructure already exist that might better serve the interests of the research community and the public (such as preprint servers, repositories, and open publishing platforms)?
+The many questions surfaced by the theme last year are even more pressing in 2024 given recent developments, such as the rush to integrate artificial intelligence into commercial academic systems without community consultation.
+Ongoing critical questions include: What are the consequences when a small number of corporations control knowledge production rather than researchers themselves?
+What are the hidden costs of business models that entrench extreme levels of profit while exacerbating inequity?
+When does the opaque collection and use of personal data by commercial platforms begin to undermine academic freedom?
+When and in what ways can commercialization align with the public interest?
+What community-governed infrastructures already exist that better serve the interests of the research community and the public (such as preprint servers, repositories, and open publishing platforms)?
 How can we shift the default toward using these community-minded options?

+Open Access Week 2024 will be held from October 21st through the 27th; however, anyone is encouraged to host discussions and take action whenever is most suitable during the year.
 For more information about International Open Access Week, please visit openaccessweek.org.
-The official twitter hashtag for the week is #OAWeek.
+The official hashtag for the week is #OAWeek.

 Interested in learning more about Open Access?
 Inspired to take action to help open up access to research and scholarly information, in your own work, your discipline, or across academia and society?
 Here are some great places to get started: